I'm a fan of classic TV shows and films. My articles focus on the character actors and actress who usually played supporting roles.

 For the New York World's Fair in 1964, Walt Disney wanted an actor to voice Lincoln for the attraction (as part of the State of Illinois pavilion) Great Moments with Mr Lincoln.
 He chose Dano based on his Omnibus performance.
 The animatronic attraction was opened at Disneyland in 1965 and has continued to appear in many forms (with the occasional hiatus) since then.
 The current version of the show uses a cleaner recording of Dano reciting parts of the speech from the original 1964 attraction.

-Features Royal Dano as the voice of Abraham Lincoln
+Royal Dano as the Voice of Abraham Lincoln

-Royal Dano received very little accolades during his actor.
+Dano received very few accolades during his acting career.
 He was nominated by the New York City Critic's Circle as one of the Promising Actors of 1949.
 In 1993 he was honoured at the Tuolumne County Wild West Film Festival for his roles in Westerns.

 Shortly after a car accident, Dano had a heart attack.
 He died on 15 May 1994 and was buried with his son Royal Edward Jr. at the Los Angeles National Cemetery.